mtemal/Streamer/README.md

 - Bare bones HLS browser client that has been customized for local use.

 LocalStreamer.html
--Relies on local videojs .js and .css files.
+- Relies on local videojs .js and .css files.

 More m3u8 test-urls:
 - https://ottverse.com/free-hls-m3u8-test-urls/